ufukozkul/ecommerce/README.md

 This is a simple e-commerce frontend enhanced with an AI-powered smart search feature.
 The app allows users to search for products with natural language queries like "jewelry under $20" or "electronics above 300", and intelligently matches the intent using semantic similarity.

-#🤖 AI Feature Chosen
+# 🤖 AI Feature Chosen
 🔍 Smart Semantic Search

-We implemented a smart product search feature that:
+- Implemented a smart product search feature that:

-Understands fuzzy category names (e.g., "men" → "men's clothing")
+- Understands fuzzy category names (e.g., "men" → "men's clothing")

 Detects price modifiers (e.g., "under 50", "no more than 100", "approximately 300")